Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * #### [ACKNOWLEDGEMENTS](#acknowledgements-heading)

 ## WHO'S THIS WEBSITE FOR? <a name="whos-this-website-for-heading"></a>
 People who would like to practice typing by playing a game.
-Names of the countries in the world are being used for the texts so they might come across the countries that they might be interested in or never heard of during the game.
-In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide information of each country, such as a flag, region, capital city, population, language(s), a location on google maps and a link to Wikipedia* page if users would like to know more details of the countries.
+Country names in the world are being used as text for typing so they might come across the countries that they might be interested in or never heard of during the game.
+In case they would like to check what those countries are like, there is a **"Country Info"** (`countries.html`) page to provide information of each country, such as a flag, region, capital city, population, language(s), a location on google maps and a link to the Wikipedia* page, if users would like to know more details about the countries.

 > **Note:**<br>
-> *During the process of creating the website, an idea that Wikipedia, which will give users more details about the countries if they wish to do so, can be implemented using REST Countries API so this is implemented in the project now, although it is not written on the initial project plan
+> *During the process of creating the website, an idea of adding the link of Wikipedia with REST Countries API, which gives users more details about the countries, comes up as better user experiences.
+This is implemented in the project now, although it is not written on the initial project plan

 <div align="right"><a href="#table-of-contents">🔝</a></div>

 ## WHO IS THE OWNER? <a name="who-is-the-owner-heading"></a>
 I am the owner of the website.
 My goals for this website are to provide a speed typing game that users can practice typing with fun as well as to provide information of countries that they come across in the game.
-The website is build considering **“Users First”**.
-As the typing game is only playable with a keyboard (that is usually a laptop computer or desktop computer), there is a clear alert for users on a mobile and tablet sizes to inform this.
+The website is built with a **“User First”** concept.
+As the typing game is only playable with a keyboard (which is usually a laptop or desktop computer), there is a clear alert for users on the mobile and tablet sizes to inform this.
 The alert can be hidden by users once they get the message so it does not interrupt users all the time.
 There are some text and buttons are hidden on the mobile and tablet sizes so that it prevents users from accidentally starting the game.
-Even though the game itself is not playable on the mobile and tablet sizes, users can still see what the game is like so the game instructions button and other elements of the game (e.g timer, input, score, and high score) remain on the page.
+Even though the game itself is not playable on the mobile and tablet sizes, users can still see what the game is like so the game instructions button and other elements of the game (e.g timer, input box, score, and high score) remain on the page.

-There are very clear and enough buttons and links to go from "Speed Typing Game" page to "Let’s Learn About The Countries" page, and vice versa so users have no issue of accessing both sections whenever they would like to do.
-Very simply written game instructions give users clear information of how to play the game and what is involved in the game.
-The game instructions page is one of the menus so it is accessible from both pages as well as there is an additional button, which is coloured in Bittersweet (#ff6565) to stand it out, on the speed typing game page.
+There are very clear and enough buttons and links to go from the **"Speed Typing"** (`index.html`) page to the **"Country Info"** (`countries.html`) page, and vice versa so users have no issue of accessing both pages whenever they would like to do.
+Very simply written game instructions give users clear information on how to play the game and what is involved in the game.
+The game instructions page is set up as one of the menus so it is accessible from both pages as well as on the Speed Typing page, there is an additional button, which is coloured in [Bittersweet (#ff6565)](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/bittersweet.png) to stand it out.
 The instructions show on a modal so users remain on the page and once they read and understand it, they can close the instructions and play the game immediately.

 Once the game starts, the play button is disabled.
-This is to protect some system errors as they could press it during the game and causes issues of it.
-Once the game is over, input field is disabled for the same reason as the play button.
-The website is kept very simple as there should not be so many different things for such a simple game, however, by using nicely contrasting colours, the game does not look to be boring.
+This is to prevent users from clicking it again during the game as it causes some system errors.
+When the game is over, the input field is disabled for the same reason as the play button.
+The website is kept very simple as there should not be so many things for such a simple game, however, by using nicely contrasting colours, the game does not look boring.

 Keeping the high score in the game gives users a very good motivation to keep playing the game to get a higher score.
 When the game is over, users get a medal depending on the scores and this also gives users motivation to try it again and again.
 There is a secret crown for someone who achieves better than a gold medal.
-This is not written on the instructions, however, users are notified once they reach the gold medal to continue the game so this is not just a hidden item.
+This is not written on the instructions, however, users are notified once they reach a [gold medal](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/gold-message.png) to continue the game so this is not just a hidden item.

 To provide information of the countries, the display is kept very neat and tidy so that they can see the basic information of the countries easily.
-If users would like to know more details of the countries, a link to Wikipedia, that automatically goes to the page of the country, is also available. (implemented this during the process)
+If users would like to know more details of the countries, a link to the Wikipedia, that automatically goes to the page of the country, is also available. ([implemented this during the process](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wikipedia.png))

 <div align="right"><a href="#table-of-contents">🔝</a></div>

 ## UX 5 PLANES <a name="ux5-planes-heading"></a>
 ### Strategy Plane <a name="strategy-plane-heading"></a>
 Users are people who would like to practice speed typing.
-By creating a website as a type of gaming website, they can practice while they are having fun.
-By setting a time (60 seconds per game), scores, which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. When you get 20 correct typings, it shows 200 points instead of 20 points), and a medal depending on the score, users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
-A high score remains even after the game finishes and even the browser is closed so that it remains as a target and users can try to achieve more points and give them motivation to continue the game more times.
-Country names are used as a text and it comes up randomly so that different combinations of texts appear on each game.
-Names of the countries come from **[REST Countries API](https://restcountries.eu/)** and there are 250 countries listed in the API, as of 3 Jan 2021.
+By creating a gaming type of website, users can practice it while they are having fun.
+By setting a time (60 seconds per game), scores, which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. 20 correct typings is 200 points instead of 20 points), and a medal depending on the score, users know what their current typing skill is and can compare it to the scores in 1 week - 1 month time to see how they improve.
+A high score remains after the game finishes and even the browser is closed so it remains as a target to beat during their practice.
+Country names are used as text and they comes up randomly so that different combinations of text appear on each game.
+Country names come from **[REST Countries API](https://restcountries.eu/)** and there are 250 countries listed in the API, as of 3 Jan 2021.
 Users may know some countries quite well, some only little and some not at all.
-In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a flag, region, capital city, population, language(s), a location on google maps, and link to Wikipedia page (implemented this during the process) as an additional function to the speed typing game.
+In case users come across the countries that they are interested in, there is a **"Country Info"** (`countries.html`) page that provides information of each country, such as a flag, region, capital city, population, language(s), a location on google maps, and link to the Wikipedia page ([implemented this during the process](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/wikipedia.png)) as an additional function to the speed typing game.

 The main aims for this website are;

-* To allow users to practice speed typing with fun.
-In order to achieve this, the visual and functions are kept minimum.
-There is a logo with the title, navbar to lead to *Home*, *Instructions*, and *Countries* on the header.
+* **To give users opportunities of practicing speed typing with fun:** In order to achieve this, the visual and functions are kept minimum.
+There is a logo with the title, navbar to lead to *Speed Typing (Home)*, *Game Instructions*, and *Country Info* on the header.
 For the screen size below 62rem / 992px, there is an alert that tells users that the game is only playable on a laptop or desktop only as a keyboard is required to play it.
-In the main section of the page, there is a welcome message, game instructions button, a 60-second timer, a button to link to the **“Let's Learn About The Countries”** page, a letter display, an input box, a game start button, a scoreboard, a medal display, a high scoreboard.<br>
-To give users more motivation, each correct point is set to 10 instead of 1 so that they fee they achieve better.
-There are also 3 different medals at the end of the game.
-Depending on the score, they get a Gold medal for 230 points or higher, a Silver medal for 180 - 220 points, and a Bronze medal for 170 points or below.
+In the main section of the page, there is a welcome message, a game instructions button, a 60-second timer, a button to a "Country Info" page, a letter display, an input box, a game start button, a scoreboard, a medal display, a high scoreboard.
+To give users more motivation, each correct point is set to 10 instead of 1 so that they feel they achieve better.
+There are 3 different medals at the end of the game depending on the score.
+A Gold medal for 230 points or higher, a Silver medal for 180 - 220 points, and a Bronze medal for 170 points or below.
 There is a special secret crown for those who achieve a very high score.
-This is not written on the instructions as it is a secret item, however, once you get a Gold medal, you get a message to achieve 250 points and see what happens.
+This is not written on the instructions as it is a secret item, however, once you get a Gold medal, you get a [message to achieve 250 points](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/ux/gold-message.png)

-* To provide basic information of countries in the world.
-In order to achieve this, there is a dropdown menu that users can select a country. **[REST Countries API](https://restcountries.eu/)** is linked with the website to show a flag, region, capital city, population, and language(s).
-Google Maps API is used for the location display, Wikipedia (implemented this during the process) is used for more details of the countries and both are also linked with REST Countries API.
+* **To provide information of the countries in the world:** In order to achieve this, there is a dropdown menu that users can select a country. **REST Countries API** is linked with the website to show a flag, region, capital city, population, and language(s).
+Google Maps API is used for the location display and Wikipedia is used for more details of the countries, and both are also linked with REST Countries API

-All the functions on the tables below are minimum that must be implemented on the website to achieve user's and owner's goals.
+All the functions on the tables below are minimum that must be implemented on the website to achieve current user's and owner's goals.

 | Opportunity                                            | Importance | Viability / Feasibility |
 | :----------------------------------------------------- | :--------: | :---------------------: |